What to expect at a hearing

 When presenting a statement you should stick to the matters raised in your submission.
 Don't play on emotions, breach protocol or get distracted by personal issues or past disputes.

-For more information see following booklets as part of the Ministry for the Environment's An Everyday Guide to the RMA series:
+For more information see the Ministry for the Environment's An Everyday Guide to the RMA series:

 Attending a HSNO Act hearing

 Sometimes a public hearing is held for an application.
 A hearing is a formal meeting where submitters and the applicant are able to present their views to the decision-making committee.

 A hearing takes place if one or more of the submitters (or the applicant) asks to be heard, or if the decision-making committee thinks it is necessary.

 The hearing takes place within 30 working days of submissions closing, unless the time limit has been formally extended by us or the applicant.